-Articles 17 and 17a EGBGB are applicable in addition.
+Articles 17 and 17a of the EGBGB are applicable in addition.

-In Germany, a divorce can be decreed only by a court (Article 17(2) EGBGB).
+In Germany, a divorce can be decreed only by a court (Article 17(2) of the EGBGB).

-According to Article 17(3) EGBGB, the law applicable to sharing pension entitlements is determined by the law applicable to the divorce.
+According to Article 17(3) EGBGB, the law applicable to sharing pension entitlements is determined by the law applicable to the divorce (the divorce law).
 In certain circumstances where sharing pension entitlements is not recognised by the foreign law, it will alternatively be implemented in accordance with German law, if the parties so request.

-The usufruct of a marital home and household effects located in Germany are governed by German substantive law (Article 17a EGBGB).
+The usufruct of a marital home and household effects located in Germany are governed by German substantive law (Article 17a of the EGBGB).

 The question which law is applicable to maintenance claims between relatives or between spouses has been determined since 18 June 2011 by the Hague Protocol on the Law Applicable to Maintenance Obligations of 23 November 2007.
 According to Article 2 of the Protocol, the Protocol has universal application, i.e. even if the law to be applied under its provisions is that of a non-contracting State.
 The German rules in the EGBGB that were applicable hitherto in this respect have therefore been repealed.

-With effect from the entry into force of the conflict-of-law rules laid down in Regulation (EU) No 1103/2016 of 24 June 2016 implementing enhanced cooperation in the area of jurisdiction, applicable law and the recognition and enforcement of decisions in matters of matrimonial property regimes, those rules will apply instead; among other things they extend the right of choice of the spouses.
+With effect from the entry into force of the conflict-of-law rules laid down in Regulation (EU) No 1103/2016 of 24 June 2016 implementing enhanced cooperation in the area of jurisdiction, applicable law and the recognition and enforcement of decisions in matters of matrimonial property regimes, those rules will apply instead, based primarily on the ordinary residence of spouses and extending spouses’ right of choice of law.

 Where death occurs on or after 17 August 2015, the rules applicable in the first place are those laid down in Regulation (EU) No 650/2012.
 The EGBGB provisions outlined below continue to apply to old cases.

-Article 45 EGBGB provides for a special connecting factor for means of transport.
+Article 45 of the EGBGB provides for a special connecting factor for means of transport.

-Article 43(2) EGBGB lays down a special rule for the transfer of property from one State to another.
+Article 43(2) of the EGBGB lays down a special rule for the transfer of property from one State to another.

-Finally, emissions from land are dealt with separately in Article 44 EGBGB.
+Finally, emissions from land are dealt with separately in Article 44 of the EGBGB.